 * Click here for rating key

-Mojitos Rum Bar & Grill Restaurant Review: The sound of live jazz emanates from the lush courtyard at Mojitos, with its umbrella-covered tables and misters (machines that emit a cool mist).
-The kitchen turns out a combination of Caribbean and Creole-influenced cooking.
-Jerk chicken and fried green tomatoes on the same menu?
+THIS RESTAURANT IS CLOSED Mojitos Rum Bar & Grill Restaurant Review: The kitchen at Mojitos turns out a combination of Caribbean and Creole-influenced cooking.
+Jerk chicken and jalapeño grits on the same menu?
 Check.
-In addition, the small-plates menu features everything from crawfish fritters to pork picadillo (an irresistible pork and black bean dish under deep-fried corn shells with chipotle cheese).
-Hearty appetites will be satisfied with bigger portions of crawfish pasta, a Jamaican pork chop or lobster mac ‘n’ cheese.
-While there is no formal wine list, Mojitos prides itself on its rum selection, featuring 40-plus distinctive varieties.
+In addition, small plates feature everything from crab cakes to empanadas.
+Hearty appetites will be satisfied with bigger portions of filet mignon, pan-seared scallops or a slow-cooked, tender citrus-marinated pork belly.
+While there is no formal wine list, Mojitos prides itself on its rum selection, highlighting 40-plus distinctive varieties.
 Somehow they all seem to pair well with gooey butter cake for dessert, drizzled with caramel syrup.
-Along with the jazz, live music on the patio includes local bands sharing the calendar with a weekly Sunday salsa night and Latin night on Fridays.
+Along with the jazz, live music on the patio includes local bands sharing the calendar with a weekly Sunday reggae night and Latin night on Fridays.
 The music is great, but it’s very loud.
 Ask for a seat inside if you plan to converse during dinner.